isaac-mason/arancini/.changeset/tricky-dryers-count.md

 "arancini": major
 ---

+Arancini v4 is a near-complete rewrite.

-feat: make entities regular objects, and components properties of entity objects
+Entities are now regular objects, and components are properties of entity objects.